Jacob-Barhak/DiseaseModelsSBML/README.md

 0. Optional: You can regenerate the SBML files already provided in this repository using the command: python SBMLExamplesForPaper.py
 1. Install IbioSim using the instructions in: http://www.async.ece.utah.edu/ibiosim
 2. Run iBioSim
-3. Select from the menu: File->New->Project and write a new directory name where the project wil be hosted and press ok
+3. Select from the menu: File->Open Project.
+Select the project in docs/iBioSim_files/projects.
-4. Select from the menu: File->Import and select the Exampl?.xml file to load, ignore SBML errors appearing and press ok.

 VERSION HISTORY: